As we look to Summer Session III and the fall semester right around the corner, please find below our updated and revised guide for Instructors.

 Anyone in a supervisory, managerial, administrative or executive role or position (such as a supervisor, Department Chair/School Director, Dean) who receives a complaint of alleged discrimination or sexual harassment, or observes or becomes aware of conduct that may constitute discrimination or sexual harassment, must immediately contact one of the identified Title IX Coordinators to forward the complaint, to discuss it, and/or to report the action taken.
 Title IX complaints must be immediately communicated to the Title IX Coordinator.

-This is an electronic mail list that disseminates information that the entire Campus must receive.
-Subscription to the UNLV Official list is automatic, and occurs at the time an employee's email account is established.
+This is an electronic mail list that disseminates information to the entire Campus.
+Subscription to the UNLV Official list is automatic, and occurs at the time an employee’s email account is established.
 All employees are expected to read these communications upon receipt.

 Instructors may come in contact with students who are in distress.
 From stress or anxiety to suicidal ideation, the UNLV Support Team works to connect students experiencing distress with the appropriate Campus resources.